SamuelMarks/cdd-c/cmake/README.txt

 c_cdd

-Frontend for C, concentrating on: generation from code; single-file analysis; modification; and emission (prettyprinting).
+Frontend for C, concentrating on: generation from code; single-file analysis; modification; and emission (to C code).

 ------------------------------------------------------------------------